augustomtt/keylogger-daemon/README.md

 # How the server works
 - It saves the raw text sent by the daemon to a txt file located in the server's path
+______
+*This repository was created as a required project for our University, as stated before please keep in mind a keylogger is considered malicious software.*